Davsan88/guidesAndNotes/python.md

 >This guide provides a brief overview of basic concepts in Python to get you started with writing simple programs.
 Python's simplicity and readability make it an excellent choice for beginners and experts alike.

+# Control Flow

+Control flow in Python refers to the sequence in which code statements are executed.
+It can be managed using various control structures such as conditional statements and loops.

 ## User Input
 # Control Flow
 ## Boolean Expressions